code4lchemist/code4lchemist/README.md

 You can contact me using the forums for the subject Markup Languages and Information Management Systems in the Higher Degree Cycle of Web Application Development.

-:memo: **Note:** This profile is an exercise for the subject Markup Languages and Information Management Systems in the Higher Degree Cycle of Web Application Development.
+:memo: **Note:** As you may have guessed, this profile is an exercise for the subject Markup Languages and Information Management Systems in the Higher Degree Cycle of Web Application Development.

 ---